MackTheHacker/MAC-Changer/README.md

 B).
 You must provide the name of your internet device as a command-line argument to change its MAC address.

 C).
 You must have GNU mac changer installed (you can install it with your package manager.
-On Ubuntu, you would do "apt install macchanger")
+On Ubuntu, you would do "apt install macchanger").
+If you do not wish to install it, you can run the "mac-ifconfig-only" shell script instead.